horse liability insurance, other riders covered

 Katrin Straub

-A friend wants to ride your horse - a common situation with potentially existential risks.
-If the rider falls, costs can quickly reach six-figure sums.
-We show you what to look out for in your horse liability insurance to ensure that the guest rider is truly covered.
+A friend wants to ride your horse – an everyday situation with potentially existential risks.
+If the rider falls, the costs can quickly run into six figures.
+We show you what you need to look out for in your horse liability insurance so that a third-party rider is actually covered.

 The topic in brief and concise terms